Kishotta/Laravel-Multi-Tenancy/README.md

 3. `$user->tenants()->attach(Contractor::first())`
 4. `$user->tenants()->attach(Operator::first())`

-The single user in the system will not be associated with the first contractor and first operator.
+The single user in the system will now be associated with the first contractor and first operator.

 ### Accessing the dashboard